31 December 2019

 Willi's Wine Bar offers the simple pleasures of life - art and wine, shared amongst good company - Willi's Wine Bar website

-Willi's, off the beaten Fashion Week path (sorry L'Avenue) with its contemporary feel just behind the gardens of the Palais-Royal was a magnet for the fashion set come lunchtime.
-Besides excellent food, plenty of quality wines to choose from.
+Willi's, off the beaten Fashion Week chemin (sorry L'Avenue) with its contemporary feel and just behind the gardens of the Palais-Royal was a magnet for the fashion set come lunchtime.

 Willi's Wine Bar